cronitorio/cronitor-python/README.md

 cronitor.read_config('./cronitor.yaml') # parse the yaml file of monitors

-cronitor.validate_config() # send monitors to Cronitor for configuration validation.
+cronitor.validate_config() # send monitors to Cronitor for configuration validation

-cronitor.apply_config() # sync the monitors from the config file to Cronitor.
+cronitor.apply_config() # sync the monitors from the config file to Cronitor

-cronitor.generate_config() # generate a new config file from the Cronitor API.
+cronitor.generate_config() # generate a new config file from the Cronitor API
 ```

 The timeout value for validate_config, apply_config and generate_config is 10 seconds by default.
 The value can be rewritten by setting the environment variable `CRONITOR_TIMEOUT`.
 It can also be rewritten by assigning a value to cronitor.timeout.